-English Cottage Garden Design Elements
+English Garden Design Elements

 1 | Native Plants

-When planning your cottage garden, use plants that are native to the climate and soil where you live.
+When planning garden, choose plants that are native to the climate and soil where you live.
 Native perennials and annuals are much easier to care for because they thrive in a specific climate.

 I chose a variety of plants that were primarily greens, purples, and pinks.
 Choosing plants and flowers with different shapes and sizes helps to give the look of abundance in your garden.